 A sacred text of geek culture debuted on March 10, 1997, almost two years before The Sopranos kicked off the much-lionized "difficult men" period of Golden Age television.
 But if you were clued in to Joss Whedon's wickedly subversive WB (and later, UPN) action-drama from the start, you knew the revolution of modern television was already under way long before Tony and his ducks.
 Anchored by Sarah Michelle Gellar's star turn, the show got deeper and darker as it went, turning a comedic riff on horror-movie tropes into a soulful meditation on the nature of bravery.
 Plus, it's got werewolves and stuff.

-Hulu's new original Stephen King-inspired series tells the story of Henry Deaver (Andre Holland), a lawyer who returns to his childhood home after a mysterious prisoner, named "The Kid" (Bill Skarsgård), is found trapped in a cage underground.
+Stephen King's prolific canon of spooky fiction comes to a head in Castle Rock, Hulu's spooky anthology inspired by the characters from his work.
+Season 1 tells the story of Henry Deaver (Andre Holland), a lawyer who returns to his childhood home after a mysterious prisoner, named "The Kid" (Bill Skarsgård), is found trapped in a cage underground.
 His return to the city sets off a chain of events, unleashing clues to the town's sordid past, which also brings Deaver's own personal demons to the surface.
+You don't necessarily have to stream Season 1 to hop into Season 2, which is even greater than the first installment, seeing a stellar Lizzy Caplan taking on King's nightmare nurse from hell, Annie Wilkes from Misery.
 Castle Rock is stuffed with King references galore, bringing his canon of work to a singular creep show.

 Michaela Watkins, after getting booted from Saturday Night Live, finally got to show off in Casual, the Jason Reitman-produced series about an idiosyncratic family in the vein of Transparent and Parenthood.
 The series is funny, but also heavy, tackling subject matters like cancer and death.
 Watkins is excellent as a single mother raising her daughter after a family scandal, and Tommy Dewey, as the charming but romantically inept brother she moves in with, is a scene-stealer, too.
 Casual may not be flashy, but it tells very human stories with a unique tenderness.
 Its fourth and final season, which just dropped on Hulu, puts an understated, but perfectly satisfying end to the show's run.